Misdemeanor Assault on A Female Defense Attorney in Wake County NC

 In North Carolina, the magistrate judge will hold the accused in jail until a district court judge reviews the case.
 The magistrate judge may only set the release conditions 48 hours after arrest.
 This delay is meant to protect an alleged victim from further violence.
 But it also means that an innocent person falsely accused may have to spend a significant amount of time in jail – perhaps an entire weekend!

-Once a domestic violence suspect is released from jail, the judge almost always issues a no-contact order.
+Once a domestic violence or sexual assault suspect is released from jail, the judge almost always issues a no-contact order.
 This prohibits any contact with the alleged victim.
 That means no contact whatsoever, whether in person, by phone, texting, emails, letters, or in any other fashion.
 Even communication regarding your children is prohibited.

 If you have an outstanding domestic violence warrant, Attorney McCoppin can help you with the arrest process to reduce your time in jail.
 He also can petition the court to reduce your bond (the amount of money you must pay to be released from jail).
 With the assistance of the alleged victim, Mr. McCoppin can usually get the judge to remove the no-contact order so you may return to your home and family.
 McCoppin & Associates can help you heal your family or make a fresh start.

 At that point a hearing is scheduled, with the possibility of prosecution and trial on criminal charges to follow.